-Best management practices (BMPs) are a series of structural and nonstructural management practices implemented at different spatial scales in a watershed (e.g., sites, agricultural fields, roads, and streambanks) to reduce the negative environmental impacts of stormwater, soil erosion, nonpoint source pollution, etc. "When, and where, and to implement which types of BMPs should be implemented across the a watershed to control which certain environmental issues" are common but complex questions faced by considerations in comprehensive watershed management.
-Multiobjective BMP optimization based on watershed modeling can provide scientific and effective decision support for decision-making.
-Existing approaches primarily focus on optimizing the spatial dimension but neglect the temporal dimension of BMPs, including the optimization of their BMP implementation orders to pursue address the trade-offs between the high-environmental effectiveness and low economic burden during the implementation period.
-This study proposed a novel spatio-temporal optimization framework considering two significant factors: stepwise investment and the time-varying effectiveness of BMPs.
-The framework was implemented and demonstrated in an agricultural watershed to find near-optimal optimize the BMP implementation planss for controlling soil erosion.
-The comparative experiments demonstrated that if a small portion of environmental effectiveness ean-could be sacrificed temporarily sacrificed, optimizations considering the stepwise investment can could provide more feasible implementation plans with less lower financial pressure, especially in the first year of implementation.
-This study emphasizes the value of integrating physical geographic processes
+Best management practices (BMPs) are a series of structural and nonstructural management practices implemented at different spatial scales in a watershed (e.g., sites, agricultural fields, roads, and streambanks) to reduce the negative environmental impacts of stormwater, soil erosion, nonpoint source pollution, etc. When, where, and which types of BMPs should be implemented across a watershed to control certain environmental issues are common but complex considerations in comprehensive watershed management.
+Multi-objective BMP optimization based on watershed modeling can provide scientific and effective support for decision-making.
+Existing approaches primarily focus on optimizing the spatial dimension but neglect the temporal dimension of BMPs, including the optimization of their implementation order to address the trade-offs between the environmental effectiveness and economic burden during the implementation period.
+This study proposed a novel spatiotemporal optimization framework considering two significant factors: stepwise investment and the time-varying effectiveness of BMPs.
+The framework was implemented and demonstrated in an agricultural watershed to find near-optimal BMP implementation plans for controlling soil erosion.
+The comparative experiments demonstrated that if a small portion of environmental effectiveness could be temporarily sacrificed, optimizations considering stepwise investment could provide more feasible implementation plans with lower financial pressure, especially in the first year of implementation.